lumicks/pylake/docs/index.rst

     The source code repository is `located on Github <https://github.com/lumicks/pylake>`_ where you can also post any questions, comments or issues that you might have.

+.. admonition:: Get started

+    To get started check out the :doc:`Installation Guide <install>` and watch the :doc:`What's New<whatsnew/index>` section to keep up to date with all of the latest features!

 .. to build html, go in anaconda prompt and type python -m sphinx -b html docs build